Treatment Alternatives In Gender Identity Disorder

 How, then, may we determine who can be helped by hormones and surgery, and who will be harmed?
 Do we give everyone a sex change who wants it, knowing that at least some of them will regret it later?
 Are we really willing to accept the despair and suicide of so many in order to have surgery-on-demand?

-True transsexuals do indeed exist, and you - the reader - may be one of them.
+Transsexualism does indeed exist, and you - the reader - may be one of them.
 But it is very difficult for you to determine this entirely on your own.
 Perhaps you go through cycles of comfort and discomfort with your birth gender.
 Or maybe you use crossdressing and fantasies about being the other gender to relieve stress or depression.
 In any case, if you are suffering from depression or Obsessive-Compulsive Disorder, your ability to rationally think through the issues of gender change is impaired.
 And that is why competent, professional therapy is needed.

-I support the individual's right to present themselves in the gender they choose and I am quite sure that transition is the best route for many.
+I support the individual's right to present themselves in the gender they choose and I believe that transition is the best route for many.
 Anyone who considers themselves a conservative or libertarian should agree with me: It just isn't anyone ELSE's business!
 I support transition, hormones, and surgery for those who can benefit from this treatment, as long as they aren't hurting themselves or others.
 For persons who meet all of the criteria for Gender Identity Disorder, such steps may be the only way out of a constant cycle of anxiety and depression.
 But it is important to realize that not all gender dysphoria is Gender Identity Disorder, and I will discuss this further in subsequent pages.

 < PREVIOUS | NEXT >